NilPtrDeref/bgate/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command list        List all books of the Bible and how many chapters they have.
+  completion  Generate the autocompletion script for the specified shell download    Download a translation of the Bible for local usage rather than reaching out to BibleGateway help        Help about any command list        List all books of the Bible and how many chapters they have

 Flags:
   -c, --config string        Config file to use. (default "~/.config/bgate/config.json") -h, --help                 help for bgate
   -i, --interactive          Interactive view, allows you to scroll using j/up and k/down.
   -p, --padding int          Horizontal padding in character count.
-  -t, --translation string   The translation of the Bible to search for.
-  -w, --wrap                 Wrap verses, this will cause it to not start each verse on a new line.
+  -t, --translation string   The translation of the Bible to search for. (default "ESV") -w, --wrap                 Wrap verses, this will cause it to not start each verse on a new line.

 Use "bgate [command] --help" for more information about a command.